PookaMustard/beatrice-witchcogs/README.md

 - `[p]sonar [channelid] [text]` - Repeats what you said in a specific channel using the channel's ID.

 ###Is It Down
 Makes the bot check if a site is up and online or down and offline.
 May be prone to errors depending on the status of the site in question.
-Usage:
+It requires the dependencies asyncio and aiohttp Usage:
 - `[p]isitdown [url]`

 ###MyAnimeList Search